-Figure 2-3.
+Figure 2-14.
 ProEd File Menu

-- New: creates a new project.
-The New Project window appears (see "Creating a New Workflow Project"). - Open: opens a XPDL file containing process definition(s). - Close the project: closes the current project. - Save: saves the current process definition into a XPDL file. - Save as: saves the current process into a XPDL file, after defining a new filename and location and/or incrementing the version. - Save all: saves all currently opened projects. - Page Format: defines page layout for printing. - Print preview: previews the graph corresponding to the currently selected process with the defined Page Format. - Print: prints the graph corresponding to the currently selected process. - Export as ipeg: exports the current graph as a JPEG image file. - Quit: exits ProEd.
+- Open: opens a XPDL file containing process definition(s). - Close the project: closes the current project. - Save: saves the current process definition into a XPDL file. - Save as: saves the current process into a XPDL file, after defining a new filename and location and/or incrementing the version. - Save all: saves all currently opened projects. - Page Format: defines page layout for printing. - Print preview: previews the graph corresponding to the currently selected process with the defined Page Format. - Print: prints the graph corresponding to the currently selected process. - Export as ipeg: exports the current graph as a JPEG image file. - Quit: exits ProEd.